php-fig/per-coding-style/spec.md

 }
 ```

-Otherwise, it MUST have a blank line after the `use` import statement.
+Otherwise, it MUST have a blank line after the `use` import statement, as in:

 ```php
 <?php